tcpcon/Twitter-Account-Generator/README.md

 # Twitter-Account-Generator

-Fully requests + Captcha bypass + Email/Phone/Full verify
+Fully requests + Captcha bypass + Email/Phone/Full verify (PATCHED)

-$250 for (windows) compiled authed version.

-Contact my telegram for more info @unflavoured
+Will return to this at some point...